xurizaemon/atom-wrms/README.md

  * Warning highlight for invalid lines
 * Submit .tks files to WRMS via node-wrms
 * Calculate total timesheet hours per day (in header?)
+* Sort by WR ID, then comment, then hours

 ## References